On two cohomological Hall algebras: Introduction

 In this paper we study the relation between two cohomological Hall algebras (CoHA).
 One arises from the study of the symmetry of the cohomology of Nakajima quiver varieties; the other from Donaldson-Thomas theory of 3-Calabi-Yau categories.

-The former CoHA, called the preprojective CoHA, was introduced in \cite{YZ15} for each quiver $Q$ and each algebraic oriented cohomology theory (OCT) $A$ in the sense of Levine-Morel \cite{LM}.
-This is a CoHA associated to the 2-Calabi-Yau category of representations of the preprojective algebra of the quiver $Q$.
-The preprojective CoHA was used to construct an affine quantum group associated to $\fg_Q$ and $A$, which acts on the $A$-homology of quiver varieties.
+The former CoHA, called the preprojective CoHA, was introduced in \cite{YZ15} for each quiver $Q$ and each algebraic oriented cohomology theory $A$ in the sense of Levine-Morel \cite{LM}.
+This is a CoHA associated to the 2-Calabi-Yau category of representations of the preprojective algebra of the quiver $Q=(I,H)$, where $I$ is the set of vertices and $H$ is the set of arrows.
+The preprojective CoHA, denoted by $\calP(A, Q)=\bigoplus_{v\in\bbN^I}\calP(A, Q)_v$, was used to construct an affine quantum group associated to the Kac-Moody Lie algebra $\fg_Q$ of $Q$ and $A$, which acts on the $A$-homology of quiver varieties.
 Nakajima-type operators are lifted as elements in the preprojective CoHA.
 In the case when $A$ is the Chow group, we recovered the action of the Yangian on quiver varieties constructed in \cite{Va00}.
-Another special case when $A$ is the $K$-theory and $Q$ is the Jordan quiver, the preprojective CoHA is the $K$-theoretic Hall algebra of commuting varieties studied by Schiffmann-Vasserot, which has been proven isomorphic to the elliptic Hall algebra in \cite{SV2}.
-The preprojective CoHA is used in \cite{YZ2} to construct affine quantum groups coming from arbitrary formal group law, which includes the quantizations of Manin triples in \cite[\S~4]{Dr} as special cases, and in \cite{Z15} to construct a Drinfeld realization of the elliptic quantum group and its action on the equivariant elliptic cohomology of quiver varieties which was previously unknown.
+Another special case when $A$ is the $K$-theory and $Q$ is the Jordan quiver, the preprojective CoHA is the $K$-theoretic Hall algebra of commuting varieties studied by Schiffmann-Vasserot, which has been proven to be isomorphic to the elliptic Hall algebra \cite{SV2}.
+The preprojective CoHA was used in \cite{YZ2} to construct affine quantum groups coming from arbitrary formal group laws, which includes the quantizations of Manin triples in \cite[\S~4]{Dr} as special cases, and in \cite{Z15} to construct a Drinfeld realization of the elliptic quantum group and its action on the equivariant elliptic cohomology of quiver varieties which was previously unknown.
+The definition of this algebra is briefly recalled in \S~\ref{preproj CoHA}.
+Let $\fM(v,w)$ be the Nakajima quiver variety with dimension vector $v,w\in\bbN^I$ (see \S\ref{subsec:PreproRepn}).
+By \cite[Theorem~B]{YZ15}, there is a homomorphism of $\bbN^I$-graded $\bbQ[\![t_1,t_2]\!]$-algebras